lhcee3/Online-Harms-Detection/README.md

-# Discord Text Classification Bot - README
+# Discord Text Classification Bot

 This Discord bot utilizes the Google Gemini Pro API to analyze the content of messages and classify them as "Neutral/Acceptable", "Hate Speech", or "Offensive/Vulgar".
 It provides a basic moderation tool for Discord servers by flagging messages that fall outside the "Neutral/Acceptable" category.